 What are the benefits of a Cajon?

-The Cajon is a simple instrument that can be used to deliver complex rhythms.
+The Cajon drum is a simple instrument that can be used to deliver complex rhythms.
 The main benefits of Cajon are its immense portability and low cost.
 They are also easier to play the Cajon and can be learned much quicker than other instruments.
-Unlike a drum kit, which demands a very high level of coordination, the Cajon is a hand percussion instrument that doesn’t require a lot of training.
+Unlike a drum kit, which demands a very high level of coordination, the Cajon is a hand drum that doesn’t require a lot of training.

 The smaller size of Cajon drums makes traveling to various venues and storage a stress-free job.
 It is also more versatile than a standard hand drum, and you can play more intricate patterns.
 It can also be used as a seat; sitting on the Cajon positively alters its tone.
 The wooden body also makes it much more durable than a hand drum.